canjs/can-connect/can-connect.md

 };
 ```

-And, we might want a special list type with `completed` and `active` methods:
+And, we might want a special `TodoList` type with implementations of `completed` and `active` methods:

 ```js
 var TodoList = function(todos){